 Body copy is usually a part of text presenting the description or some essential information placed in a compact block, usually under a subheader or a headline.
 Fonts are thinner and smaller than in headlines and subheaders, sometimes they are presented in italic for even more prominent visual contrast.

 There is no unified opinion about the best length of body copy.
 Some content creators support the approach that long copy is more informative and serious-looking, while the others claim that only short copy is effective because Internet users never want to read too much.
-Here in Tubik we support the approach that the length of the effective and user-friendly copy depends directly on target audience: users, as well as products, are incredibly different, they have diverse preferences, goals and wishes when search for web resources or mobile apps.
-Both long and short copy have their own pros and cons, and each of them can be appropriate than depending on target audience of the product and its conversion goals.
+Here in Tubik, we support the approach that the length of the effective and user-friendly copy depends directly on target audience: users, as well as products, are incredibly different, they have diverse preferences, goals and wishes when search for web resources or mobile apps.
+Both long and short copy have their own pros and cons, and each of them can be appropriate than depending on the target audience of the product and its conversion goals.

 Short copy is often effective for mobile interfaces and landing pages: their users are usually keen to see concise and highly informative copy content.
 Moreover, mobile interfaces have limited amount of space, so too much copy won’t look nice and will demand additional effort for reading, which can be the reason for poor user experience.
-Long copy is good for web resources that provide users with complex information on specific topics as well as presentation of the products which aren’t well-known for users and need additional informative support.
+Long copy is good for web resources that provide users with complex information on specific topics as well as a presentation of the products which aren’t well-known for users and need additional informative support.

-Here is the example of a web page where long copy is useful.
+Here is the example of a web page where the long copy is useful.
 It’s a design concept featuring a website for architectural bureau following minimalistic and functional approach in creative practice and demonstrating it via website visual performance.
 The aim of such websites is to tell the company’s story, present professional level and achievements, so detailed copy works efficiently in this case.

 This design concept also presents a website deeply based on the copy: it’s an educational project setting the online encyclopedia about the specific family of birds.
-Although it contains a great amount of information presented in text, this type of content is logically divided into many brief and concentrated copy blocks supported with prominent headlines as well as bright and catchy illustrations.
+Although it contains a great amount of information presented in the text, this type of content is logically divided into many brief and concentrated copy blocks supported with prominent headlines as well as bright and catchy illustrations.
 This approach makes interaction with the website more dynamic which is especially effective for a teenage part of target readers that presumably often perceive encyclopedias as boring stuff.